cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 project_name: interior remodel
 ---

+All consultations take place at Residential Plan Review located at One Texas Center.

 To make the most of your free 20 minute in-person consultation with your reviewer, we suggest preparing some information about your property and project ahead of time.
-This information will allow the reviewer to tell you what permits you will need to finish your project.
+This information will allow the reviewer to tell you what permits you'll need to finish your project.
 Sharing information with your reviewer before you apply for a permit will save time.

 Remember that you can't officially submit your permit application to the reviewer during the consultation.
 Having a consultation saves time and helps make the permitting process easier.
 Use the instructions below or print and complete this consultation prep worksheet and bring it with you when you meet with your reviewer.